inveniosoftware/docs-invenio-rdm/docs/releases/v13/upgrade-v13.0.md

 #### Jobs
 The new Jobs feature uses a custom celery task scheduler which requires a separate celery beat.
 See the [related documentation](../../operate/customize/jobs.md#scheduler) or [the scheduler service](https://github.com/inveniosoftware/cookiecutter-invenio-rdm/blob/ff6c652091d56e7a8aa0a90487f91352f70c4e33/%7B%7Bcookiecutter.project_shortname%7D%7D/docker-compose.full.yml) in the InvenioRDM boilerplate for how to add it.

-!!! note
+!!! warning
-    Be sure to run this additional Celery beat scheduler in your production or deployed environments.
+    Be sure to run this additional Celery beat scheduler in **your Docker Compose, any deployed and production environments**.
 Without it, scheduled and on-demand jobs will not be executed.

 #### Updated PDF previewer
 The updated PDF file previewer (PDF.js v4) now uses ECMAScript modules (`.mjs`) instead of CommonJS files (`.js`).
 By default, the `nginx` web server does not recognize `.mjs` files in its [default MIME types configuration](https://github.com/nginx/nginx/blob/master/conf/mime.types#L8).
 As a result, the MIME type may be reported incorrectly, causing browsers to block the file and resulting in broken PDF previews.